xavierpok/tp/docs/DeveloperGuide.md

 * 2b.
 No schedule is found for the contact.

     * 2b1.
-Connexion shows an error message.
+Connexion shows an error messagre.

       Use case ends.